mwangi-george/master/t-test.md

 Using the gapminder data, I can test whether there exists a difference in the gdp per capita of countries in Europe and those in Asia.
-The first thing before conducting a t test is to define the level of significance to use and that the data is a table.
+The first thing before conducting a t test is to define the level of significance to use and that the data is well formatted.
 (For this exercise, I will use 5% level of significance).

 ### Hypothesis Stating